Skip to main content

 World of Sea Battle was developed by Thera Interactive.

-World of Sea Battle is a multiplayer game with local co-op support.
+World of Sea Battle is a single player game with multiplayer and local co-op support.

-Similar games include Naval Action, Age of Water, The Pirate: Caribbean Hunt, Windward, Skull and Bones and others.
+Similar games include Naval Action, Age of Water, Skull and Bones, Windward, Once Human and others.